-Cheapest Car Insurance Companies in MS for Drivers With Bad Credit
+Average Car Insurance Rates for Drivers With Bad Credit

 Although a low credit score can result in higher car insurance rates, this can be a temporary situation.
 By working to raise your credit score – a score of 700 or higher is considered a good score–you can take steps to reduce your car insurance rates.
 Seeking out personalized quotes from several Mississippi car insurance quotes can result in finding cheap insurance.

-Cheapest Car Insurance Companies in Mississippi for Seniors
+Average Car Insurance Rates for Seniors

 Although Mississippi does not have any driving restrictions for seniors, there is cause for their safety on the road.
 As senior drivers get older, their physical and mental capabilities may adversely affect their driving skills.
 In fact, according to the National Highway Traffic Safety Administration, in 2017 there were 133 fatal traffic crashes involving drivers ages 65 and older.
 This could affect car insurance rates for seniors.